andreamoro-git/blog/_posts/2025-02-26-How-to-run-stata-in-a-docker-container.md

 Lars's instructions are more comprehensive (and didn't work for me, I'm sure it's my fault),  I am posting a quick solution reference that worked for me on my IMac with OS Sequoia 15.3.
 I assume you have Docker installed, and you are somewhat familiar with opening a terminal in your computer and typing into it, navigating directories, etc... (but not a lot more really).

-[This github project](https://github.com/andreamoro-git/docker_stata) recreates a minimal setup, but please read a full explanation below.
+[This github project](https://github.com/andreamoro-git/docker_stata) recreates a minimal setup, but please read the full explanation below.

 1. Figure out where your Stata license file is.
 Just google if you have no idea.
-Copy it into your working directory.
+Copy it into your working directory , or to some other accessible location of the filesystem, and modify the command below accordingly (NOTE: make sure you don't inadvertently distribute the license if you send your files e.g. to a replicator or coauthor.
+See also point #3 below.)
-2. If you don't need to install any packages, or intend to do it inside your do files, just type this from the root of your project.
+2. *If* you don't need to install any packages, or intend to do it inside your do files, just type this command from the root of your project.
 The part ```stata18-se:2024-12-18``` can and should be changed according to your license and preferences.
 The full list of images:tags is available [at the dataeditors docker hub](https://hub.docker.com/u/dataeditors)

 	```
 	docker run --init -it --rm \